 What happens if you plug a mono plug into a stereo jack?

 It will not work well to plug a mono cable into the stereo jack.
 Unbalanced mono will result in the output being only on the left channel.
 If the cable is balanced, it will be L/R in the opposite phase.
 Stereo inputs are not usually accepted.
 This is why so few professional devices have stereo inputs.

 This will ensure that each speaker receives the correct amount of power and maintains sound quality.
-We hope this article has been helpful and that you can now enjoy your surround sound system to its fullest potential.
+We hope this article has been helpful and that you can now enjoy your surround sound speakers to its fullest potential.
 Thank you for reading.